vuejs/it.vuejs.org/src/api/index.md

 - **Utilizzo:**

-  `<partial>` elements serve as outlets for registraed template partials.
+  `<partial>` elementi serve as outlets for registraed template partials.
 Partial contents are also compiled by Vue when inserted.
-The `<partial>` element itself will be replaced.
+The `<partial>` elemento itself will be replaced.
 It requires a `name` attribute which will be used to resolve the partial's content.

 - **Esempio:**